fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 You can schedule your launch up to 30 days ahead.
 Below are some ideas to get started:

 - Announce it in your Product Forum `/p/{yourProduct}` — see example from Kilo Code [here](https://meooow.link/kilocode/soon)
-- [Host an AMA session](https://www.producthunt.com/stories/how-to-host-a-successful-ama-on-product-hunt) — see examples from Bucket [here](https://meooow.link/bucket/ama) and Supabase [there](https://meooow.link/rorstro)
+- [Host an AMA session](https://www.producthunt.com/stories/how-to-host-a-successful-ama-on-product-hunt) — see examples from Dimension [here](https://meooow.link/dimension/ama) and Supabase [there](https://meooow.link/supabase/ama)
 - Add your upcoming launch on [hunted.space](https://hunted.space) and [git.new/meow](https://git.new/meow/upcoming)
 - Schedule as much content as possible: social posts, website banner, email campaigns
 - Support other product launches
-- Run a display ad campaign
+- Run a display ad campaign on Product Hunt

 > [!TIP]
 >